MultiLit is a research initiative of Macquarie University, Sydney

 MultiLit Research Unit (MRU)

 One of the main aims of the MRU is to research the efficacy of MultiLit instructional programs.
-In 2021, in-house trials were conducted to evaluate the efficacy of MiniLit Sage (see summary here) and MultiLit’s new program, LanguageLift.
-Research was also conducted to examine the validity of the Wheldall Sentence Comprehension Screener (WSCS) and a revised nonword reading assessment tool.
+In 2021, program trials were conducted to examine the progress of students receiving instruction in MiniLit Sage (see summary here) and MultiLit’s new program, LanguageLift (see summary here).
+These programs are now undergoing more rigorous evaluation via research trials.

 What’s New at MRU?